 - 8-10 curry leaves

-- 1 small bunch methi or fenugreek leaves, tough stems and roots removed, leaves chopped fine
+- 1 bunch methi or fenugreek leaves (tough stems and roots trimmed, leaves chopped fine)

 - Mix the besan, cayenne, turmeric, mango powder and salt and toss the eggplants in it.
 Add some water if needed to help the besan stick to the eggplants.

 - Place the eggplant pieces under a broiler for about 10-15 minutes or until the eggplants are tender.
 Toss every few minutes with a ladle to ensure all sides cook evenly.
 Keep an eye on the eggplants when they are under the broiler because they can burn fast.
 Once they are cooked, set aside.

 - Heat the oil and add the mustard seeds.
 When they crackle, add the onions, ginger, garlic, and curry leaves.